cweiler52/vinyl_revival/README.md

 # Vinyl Revival

-This project was a group project created by Callie Riggs, Arris Henriques, & Cliff Weiler.
+This project was a group project created by Callie Riggs, Arris Henriques & Cliff Weiler.

 ## Purpose